SgtCoDFish/AshleyCPP/README.md

 AshleyCPP is an (unimaginatively named) C++ port of the Java entity framework [Ashley](https://github.com/libgdx/ashley/).

-It prioritises speed and ease of use, and mirrors the public API of the original where possible.
+It prioritises speed, simplicity and ease of use, and mirrors the public API of the original where possible.

 The original is inspired by the [Ash](http://www.ashframework.org/) and [Artemis](http://gamadu.com/artemis/) frameworks.

+A test suite is included, designed for the googletest platform (works on Eclipse).

+Note that for now, AshleyCPP is a for-fun project and is not even guaranteed to compile.
+It may be stabilised when more is complete.

 ### License